jdittrich/userNeedResearchBook/text/allURBook.md

 The previous examples were concerned with whole principles and groups and thus focused on the macro level.
 Sometimes you just move data itself, without any trigger like renaming or the like, just because you found a better fit.
-For example »using the maximum possible height on a sheet of paper« was grouped into »media«.
-I moved it to »budget« because budget is something the user is directly concerned with, whereas media is even more abstract.
-The group budget was then later renamed »having little money and resources«, expressing that a part of the participants work was finding out how they could make the most out of a small budget (»using the maximum possible height on a sheet of paper« is a practice that results from that concern.)
+For example *»using the maximum possible height on a sheet of paper«* was grouped into »media«.
+Later, I moved it to *»budget«* because budget is something the user is directly concerned with, whereas media is even more abstract.
+The group *»budget«* was then later renamed *»having little money and resources«*, expressing that a part of the participants work was finding out how they could make the most out of a small budget (*»using the maximum possible height on a sheet of paper«* is a practice that results from that concern.)

 </div>